 '''

-module m(f,ma.f) where
+module M(f,Ma.f) where

-import ma
+import Ma

-f x = ma.f x
+f x = Ma.f x

 '''

 All entities defined by top-level declarations in a module are always accessible in this module, i.e., there is no need to qualify the names of top-level declarations.
+However, they can be qualified for the sake of readability, i.e., inside module M, it is always possible to refer to an entity f defined at the top level of this module with the qualified name M.f.
 Additionally, the entities exported by another module can be also made accessible in the module by an import declaration.
 An import declaration consists of the name of the imported module and (optionally) a list of entities imported from that module.
 If the list of imported entities is omitted, all entities exported by that module are imported.
-For instance, the import declaration imports all entities exported by the module stack, whereas the declaration imports only the entities father and grandfather from the module family, provided that they are exported by family.
-Similarly to export declarations, a datatype name t in an import list imports only the datatype without its constructors whereas the form t(..) imports the datatype together with all its constructors (provided that they are also exported).
+For instance, the import declaration imports all entities exported by the module Stack, whereas the declaration imports only the entities father and grandfather from the module Family, provided that they are exported by Family.
+Similarly to export declarations, a datatype name t in an import list imports only the datatype without its constructors whereas the form t(...) imports the datatype together with all its constructors (provided that they are also exported).

 '''

-import stack
+import Stack

 '''

 '''

-import family(father, grandfather)
+import Family(father, grandfather)

 '''

 The names of all imported entities are accessible in the current module, i.e., they are equivalent to top-level declarations, provided that their names are not in conflict with other names.
-For instance, if a function f is imported from module m but the current module contains a top-level declaration for f (which is thus directly accessible in the current module), the imported function is not accessible (without qualification).
+For instance, if a function f is imported from module M but the current module contains a top-level declaration for f (which is thus directly accessible in the current module), the imported function is not accessible (without qualification).
 Similarly, if two identical names are imported from different modules and denote different entities, none of these entities is accessible (without qualification).
 It is possible to refer to such imported but not directly accessible names by prefixing them with the module identifier (qualification).
-For instance, consider the module m1 defined by
+For instance, consider the module M1 defined by

 '''

-module m1 where
+module M1 where

 f :: Int -> Int

 ...

 and the module m2 defined by

-module m2 where
+module M2 where

 f :: Int -> Int

 ...

 together with the main module

-module main where
+module Main where

-import m1
+import M1

-import m2
+import M2

 ...

 '''

-Then the names of the imported functions f are not directly accessible in the main module but one can refer to the corresponding imported entities by the qualified identifiers m1.f or m2.f.
+Then the names of the imported functions f are not directly accessible in the main module but one can refer to the corresponding imported entities by the qualified identifiers M1.f or M2.f.

 Another method to resolve name conflicts between imported entities is the qualification of an imported module.
-If we change the main module to then the name f refers to the entity m2.f since all entities imported from m1 are only accessible by qualification like m1.f.
+If we change the Main module to then the name f refers to the entity M2.f since all entities imported from M1 are only accessible by qualification like M1.f.

 '''

-module main where

-import qualified m1
+module Main where import qualified M1 import M2

-import m2

 '''